| The Brechner ReportVolume 19, Number 12

 officials to release recordings of police interviews made during the investigation of the

+drowning death of a 5-year-old boy in a municipal pool.
 The death was ruled accidental, but the family of James Lee Johnson has notified the

+city that it will file suit.
 The city argued that the tapes were exempt from disclosure because they were made for

 the City's Risk Management division to protect the city from lawsuits.
 The Ft.